brandur/sorg/content/nanoglyphs/006-moma-rain.md

 I'll leave you with an article from the 1843 magazine, [Hokusai: old man, crazy to paint](https://www.1843magazine.com/culture/look-closer/hokusai-old-man-crazy-to-paint).
 It's a short digest of the work of the Japanese artist Katsushika Hokusai, best known for _The Great Wave_ (or more formally, _Under the Wave off Kanagawa_).

-Hokusai aimed to improve his art with every passing year, and wanted to live beyond the age of 100 so that he could achieve a dominating level of mastery.
+Hokusai aimed to improve his art with every passing year, and wanted to live beyond the age of 100 to achieve a dominating level of mastery.
 He was on record as saying that nothing he'd created before of the age of 70 was worthy of notice (both pieces of art depicted here were produced at 71).

 Later in his life he started calling himself "Gakyo Rojin", translating to "Old Man Crazy to Paint".
 Having produced what is perhaps the most iconic piece of Japenese art in history, maybe he was onto something, and maybe his was a philosophy that we could all learn from.

 !["Under the Wave off Kanagawa" (The Great Wave) by Katsushika Hokusai](/assets/images/nanoglyphs/006-moma-rain/great-wave@2x.jpg)